Journalism ethics and standards: Genres, ethics, and standards

 Investigative journalism often takes an implicit point of view on a particular public interest story by asking pointed questions and intensely probing certain questions.
 With outlets that otherwise strive for neutrality on political issues, the implied position in an investigative story is often uncontroversial—for example, that political corruption or abuse of children is wrong and perpetrators should be exposed and punished, that government money should be spent efficiently, or that the health of the public or workers or veterans should be protected.
 Advocacy journalists often use investigative journalism in support of a particular political position, or to expose facts that are only concerning to those with certain political opinions.
 Regardless of whether or not it is undertaken for a specific political faction, investigative journalism usually puts a strong emphasis on factual accuracy, because the point of an in-depth investigation of an issue is to expose facts that spur change.
 Not all investigations seek to expose facts about a particular problem.
 Some data-driven reporting provides a deep analysis and presents interesting results for the general edification of the audience, which might be interpreted in different ways or contain many facts across different potential problems.
 A factually-constrained investigation with an implied public-interest point of view may also find that the system under investigation is working well.

-New Journalism and Gonzo journalism also reject some of the fundamental ethical practices and abandon the technical standards of journalistic prose in order to write expressively and reach a particular audience or market segment.
+New Journalism and Gonzo journalism reject some of the fundamental ethical practices and abandon the technical standards of journalistic prose in order to write expressively and reach a particular audience or market segment.
 These favor a subjective perspective and emphasize immersive experiences over objective facts.
 Tabloid journalists are often accused of sacrificing accuracy and the personal privacy of their subjects in order to boost sales.
 The 2011 News International phone hacking scandal is an example of this.
 Supermarket tabloids are often focused on entertainment rather than news.
 Tabloid news often have "news" stories that are so outrageous that they are widely read for entertainment purposes, not for information.
 Some tabloids do purport to maintain common journalistic standards but may fall far short in practice.
 Others make no such claims.

-Some publications deliberately engage in satire, but give the publication the design elements of a newspaper, for example, The Onion, and it is not unheard of for other publications to offer the occasional, humorous articles appearing on April Fool's Day.
+Some publications, such as The Onion, deliberately engage in satire but give the publication the design elements of a newspaper and it is not unheard of for other publications to offer the occasional, humorous articles appearing on April Fool's Day.